Nutella4Mandela/Oganesson/README.md

 # Oganesson
-I made an organizer for a test
+I made an organizer to test a logic on how to make an inventory